script-fu/script-fu.github.io/_posts/2022-12-3-Commands Used.md

 # Sorted by Frequency of Use

-Open Gimp and navigate to the Procedure Browser.  **Help->Procedure Browser** Here you can find the full descriptions and expected parameters.
+Open Gimp and navigate to the Procedure Browser.    **Help->Procedure Browser**

+It's home to the full descriptions and expected parameters of the following commands.

 **(gimp-message)**
 **(gimp-item-set-lock-content)**